Ghostbusters and 80s computers

 Ghostbusters: from the big screen to the joystick

-Ghostbusters, created by David Crane for Activision and launched in 1984, marked a generation of young video game enthusiasts.
-Based on the movie of the same name, the game has been released for several platforms.
-It was first developed for the Commodore 64, later it was also ported to the Apple II, ZX Spectrum, and later to the Nintendo Entertainment System and Sega Master System.
-Crane, already known for his work with Activision, was able to capture the essence of the film by turning it into a video game that allowed players to feel like real ghostbusters, driving the legendary Ecto-1 car and facing ghosts on the streets of New York.
-The game involved buying equipment, capturing ghosts, and a quest system inspired directly by the movie.
+Ghostbusters, created by David Crane for Activision and launched in 1984, marked a generation of young video games fans.
+Based on the film of the same name, the game was published for several platforms.
+At first it was developed for Commodore 64, then it was also brought for Apple II, ZX Spectrum, and later for Nintendo Entertainment System and Sega Master System.
+Crane, already known for his work with Activision, has been able to capture the essence of the film by transforming it into a video game that allowed players to feel real hatches, guiding the legendary ect-1 car and facing ghosts on the streets of New York.
+The game involved the purchase of equipment, the capture of ghosts and a system of missions inspired directly by the film.

 During the interview, Karl Voltolini recalled with emotion when he played Ghostbusters on the Commodore 64.
 After watching the movie in the cinema, the experience of returning home and reventuring into the world of Ghostbusters via the joystick was almost magical.
 This game, Karl says, was a cultural phenomenon: its diffusion was based on floppy disks shared between acquaintances which, in his area, were duplicated and exchanged by mail.
 Even in computer stores, at the time, you could find pirated copies of the most famous games.